 Joel W. Baruch

 With an established reputation for being tough and aggressive, Joel Baruch has always done what it takes to get results.
 In fact, his track record shows over four decades of successful personal injury, employment law, business litigation, general tort, criminal defense and civil rights law practice.
-As the owner and president of the Law Offices of Joel W. Baruch, he has led his team in winning more than 200 trials, scores of civil case victories, and millions of dollars in settlements.
+As the owner and president of the Law Office of Joel W. Baruch, he has led his team in winning more than 200 trials, scores of civil case victories, and millions of dollars in settlements.
 Recently, he sat down to talk with us about his background, what it means to be a lawyer, and his thoughts about the future.

 Let’s start with the early years.
 Describe your life before you became an attorney.